RVCC-IDMX/about-me-LyssaMA/README.md

 https://geekflare.com/create-animated-svg/
 <!--License-->
 # Licenses
+ Logo, Images, Video:
- Logo, Images, Video content owned by True Poet LLC which I reserve all copyrights.
+ Owned by True Poet LLC which reserves all copyrights.

+ Code:
+ CC0 1.0 Universal
+ CC0: This work has been marked as dedicated to the public domain.